 This is another easy one.
 What goes great with a fun run?
-Hats.
+Promotional caps.
 What do people wear during a survivors’ walk?
 Hats.
 It’s a logical way for non-profits to show gratitude to participants or donors, especially during outdoor or physical events.
 There are charitable events held practically every weekend in most cities.
 What organizations have an impact on your community?
 Reach out to them and see what promotional needs they have!

 Not only can construction companies use headwear as freebies to give their clients, but they can also outfit their workers.
 Construction workers are out in the elements all day.
 When they’re not wearing a hard hat it’s important that they’re still protected.
 Headwear is versatile, and can meet their needs whether it’s protection from the sun’s rays or keeping rain out of their eyes.

 With hats, companies can keep their employees cool and dry in the summer, and ensure they’re safe and warm in the winter.
 This is a great opportunity to discuss the benefits of high-performance fabrics with your customers.
 Another option is the OC HiBeam products for night or early morning construction.